 If other SSVF provider(s) cover the region, describe how the primary SSVF provider will coordinate referrals and ensure that programs contact Veterans.
+No other SSVF providers cover the region.
 Describe how SSVF providers will coordinate with VA Medical Centers to assess Veterans for VA eligibility, including: transportation, timeframe, and determination of eligibility.